cjstewart88/sortByTimeAgo/README.md

 # sortByTimeAgo.js
-This is a jQuery plugin that takes an array of objects with `timeAgo` properties and sorts them from newest to oldest.
+This is a javascript plugin that takes an array of objects with `timeAgo` properties and sorts them from newest to oldest.

 ## Why